Expectations

 In a conversation the other day, I overheard someone talking about how their parents were working on “finding their path” while they were raising their son, and he was angry because he disagreed with the things they did.
 Now hearing this from a distance gave me a very non-biased position as I had zero attachment or emotion to this person or their story; therefore, I was able to see something that I thought I would share with you.

-(Before we go there, let me clarify I am not speaking of parents who have done harm to their children!
-This is about exceptions on others, not about abuse.
-That is a whole other topic).
+(Before we go there, let me clarify I am not speaking of parents who have harmed their children!
+This is about exceptions to others, not about abuse.
+That is a whole other topic.

 We expect others to see it our way; they expect us to see it their way.
 We expect others to think our way; they expect us to think their way.
 We expect others to carry our weight; they expect us to carry theirs.
 We expect others to speak or respond a certain way, and they expect that of us.
 We expect others to think a certain way, and they, annoyed as they are, expect the same!